fabiand/csi-ctl-load/README.md

 A a Linux workstation

     $ oc login …
+    $ oc new-project load-test
+    Now using project "load-test" on server ...
+    ...

-    $ bash test.sh  # Using default storage class
+    # Using the clusters default storage class
+    $ bash test.sh

-    #
+    # OR

-    $ bash test.sh whatever-customer-storage  # To use a specific storage class
+    # To use a specific storage class
+    $ bash test.sh whatever-customer-storage

 ## Triggering a corruption